Pennsylvania Route 309: PA 309 Truck

-Pennsylvania Route 309 Truck (PA 309 Truck) is a truck route that provides access from PA 212 to PA 309, bypassing the borough of Quakertown to the north.
+Pennsylvania Route 309 Truck (PA 309 Truck) is a truck route that provides access from PA 212 to PA 309, bypassing Quakertown to the north.
 The truck route follows East Pumping Station Road, California Road, and West Pumping Station Road.

 PA 309 Business

 Pennsylvania Route 309 Business (PA 309 Bus.) is a 4.6 mi business route of PA 309 that runs through the Wilkes-Barre area in Luzerne County.
-PA 309 Bus. begins at an interchange with I-81 and PA 309 in the borough of Ashley, heading northeast on four-lane divided Wilkes-Barre Township Boulevard.
+PA 309 Bus. begins at an interchange with I-81 and PA 309 in Ashley, heading northeast on four-lane divided Wilkes-Barre Township Boulevard.
 Within this interchange, the business route crosses into Hanover Township before entering Wilkes-Barre Township.
 The road runs past businesses and transitions into a three-lane road with a center left-turn lane, with I-81/PA 309 parallel a short distance to the southeast.
 At the Casey Avenue intersection, the roadway passes northwest of a park and ride lot.
-PA 309 Bus. runs through woodland and development before it narrows to two lanes and comes to an interchange with East Northampton Street northwest of the community of Georgetown.
-At this point, the business route forms the border between the city of Wilkes-Barre to the northwest and Wilkes-Barre Township to the southeast, widening into a four-lane divided highway and running past businesses.
+PA 309 Bus. runs through woodland and development before it narrows to two lanes and comes to an interchange with East Northampton Street northwest of Georgetown.
+At this point, the business route forms the border between Wilkes-Barre to the northwest and Wilkes-Barre Township to the southeast, widening into a four-lane divided highway and running past businesses.
 The road becomes undivided and bends to the north, fully entering Wilkes-Barre and narrowing to two lanes.
 PA 309 Bus. turns into Spring Street and curves east, becoming lined with homes.
 The road heads northeast and widens to four lanes, running past commercial development.
 The business route becomes Scott Street before it turns east onto four-lane divided Kidder Street.
 The road runs past more businesses and briefly reenters Wilkes-Barre Township before heading back into Wilkes-Barre and passing to the north of the Wyoming Valley Mall.
 PA 309 Bus. comes to its northern terminus at a partial cloverleaf interchange with the PA 309 freeway, where the road continues northeast as PA 315.
 PA 309 Bus. was designated in 1991 after PA 309 was realigned to run through the Wilkes-Barre area on I-81 and the North Cross Valley Expressway.
 PA 309 Bus. replaced PA 309 along Wilkes-Barre Township Boulevard, Spring Street, and Scott Street and PA 115 along Kidder Street.